 City Sightseeing have chosen the best routes through the city for you so you don’t need to fret and just take a quick glance and pick your first one.

 How Does It Work?

-The benefits of a hop on and hop off bus are that it allows you to see Berlin through more than a bus window.
+The benefits of a hop on and hop off bus in Berlin are that it allows you to see Berlin through more than a bus window.